Tubbz-alt/smurf-matlab-ioc/README.md

 This docker image, named **smurf-matlab-ioc** contains the SLAC's Matlab support IOC.

-It is based on centos 6.10, and the IOC application is build using the *epics_slac* image, which contains all the SLAC's packages, EPICS base, and EPICS modules need to build this IOC.
+It is based on centos 6.10, and the IOC application is build using the *smurf-epics-slac* image, which contains all the SLAC's packages, EPICS base, and EPICS modules need to build this IOC.

 The name of the IOC used in this project is **sioc-smrf-ml00**.

 ## Source code

-As the IOC git repo is not hosted internally at SLAC (on a AFS-based git repository), this image need the source code in form of a tarball file.
-The tarball file name must be the version tag you want to build, with extension *.tar.gz*.
+The IOC source code was taken from SLAC's version, hosted in an internal CVS repository.

+The code was manually checkout from CVS (tagged version **MatlabSupport-R4-2-3**), cleaned (removed references to CVS, cram, and SLAC's IOCs), and copied into this repository.

 ## Building the image

-The provided script *build.sh* will automatically build the docker image.
-It will look for the source code tarball, extracting the version number from the file name.
-The resulting image is tagged using this version number.
+The provided script *build_docker.sh* will automatically build the docker image.
+It will tag the resulting image using the same git tag string (as returned by `git describe --tags --always`).

 ## Running the container